2020 Mobility Trends

 Data standardization for a connected world

-As innovation accelerates, technology enhancements for various parts of the mobility ecosystem, including parking, payments, and enforcement, are coexisting but not necessarily cooperating.
+As innovation accelerates, technology enhancements for various parts of the mobility ecosystem, including mobile pay parking, parking payments, and parking enforcement, are coexisting but not necessarily cooperating.
 Each maintains a data silo that makes it very difficult for the city to view their mobility environment holistically and even more difficult to add new capabilities or adapt to new challenges.

 To effectively manage the evolving mobility ecosystem, city managers need a centralized tool to power and organize multiple technologies by standardizing how information and funds flow into and out of their operation.
 Passport contributes to entities like the Alliance for Parking Data Standards (APDS) who are creating a consensus-built international data standards.
 This will establish a common language for data elements and definitions in the parking, transportation, and mobility sector.
 By incorporating data standards, cities can facilitate seamless integration, compatibility, and communication between parking entities, the automotive industry, IT developers, map and app providers, and other stakeholders.